Applying to the MIM Program

 - Non-refundable application fee ($75) for each program to which an applicant applies

-NOTE: Applicants do not need to submit a Statement of Purpose*.
+NOTE: Applicants do not need to submit a separate Statement of Purpose* document.
 The only written part required by the MIM program is the 500-words targeted essay.
-Since the UMD iSchool doesn’t require its applicants to submit neither Statement of Purposes nor Supplementary applications, please submit your 500-word targeted essay in the upload area for the Statement of Purpose and for the supplementary application.
-(Thus, you would upload your 500-word targeted essay in the upload area for the targeted essay, the statement of purpose upload, and the supplementary application).
+Please upload your 500-word targeted essay in the upload areas for the Statement of Purpose and for the Supplementary Application.

 You would be able to check your application and document status via your application dashboard.

 The electronic submission of application materials helps expedite the review of an application.
 Completed applications are reviewed by an admissions committee in each graduate degree program.
 The recommendations of the committees are submitted to the Dean of the Graduate School, who will make the final admission decision.
 Students seeking to complete graduate work at the University of Maryland for degree purposes must be formally admitted to the Graduate School by the Dean.
 To ensure the integrity of the application process, the University of Maryland authenticates submitted materials through TurnItIn for Admissions.

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
 The office of International Students and Scholar Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services tthe ISSS office offers and contact them with related questions.